fbpx Skip to Content

 Can I Potentially Lose My License?

-Absolutely, yes you can, which poses a great problem for many people that heavily rely on their license.
+Absolutely, yes you can, which poses a great problem for many people who heavily rely on their licenses.
 When clients come to me one of their biggest concerns is facing jail time, and that is a legitimate concern.
 But whether you are a mother, father, employee, or owner, if you do not have a driver’s license, it can prove extremely difficult to resume your normal lifestyle.
 Here is a list of driving restrictions you could face:

 1. Super Drunk – 45-day hard suspension with a 1-year alcohol ignition interlock system.